-An MES linked to an ERP system can reveal the yield per square metre of different paper grades, to calculate if the total cost of printing a dearer paper stock is actually cheaper per unit area.
+An MES linked to an ERP system can reveal the yield per square metre of different paper grades, to calculate if the total cost of printing a dearer paper stock is cheaper per unit area.

 Printing is inherently wasteful; paper manufacture is carbon intensive and waste at printers can be high.
 They also have to battle defects, overproduction, transportation, waiting, inventory, motion and processing.
 But if they use lean methods and new technology, printing companies can expect benefits including reduced human effort; better use of capital investment; improved use of time; lower raw materials requirements.

-Planning complex print schedules using MES systems can really help printing companies with high variability in volume and sheet sizes.
+Planning complex print schedules using MES systems can help printing companies with high variability in volume and sheet sizes.

 Productivity is among the priorities for print